clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 ```
 In my case it replaces the complexity of building out clusters with Tailscale on every node, and gives simple DNS setup via magic DNS and I don't need to install another ingress controller.
 The remaining gap, which is supposedly in the roadmap, is a solution for L7 ingress with built in SSL.

  > After writing the above in late July, <a href="https://q6o.to/ghptsc9048" target="_blank">Maisam submitted a patch to add ingress support</a> which fully addresses the above gap.
-I cover that later in the post.
+I cover that [later in the post](#adding-ingress)

 ## Kicking the tyres
+TODO simulation pix
 I started off by following the seemingly simple instructions outlined in the <a href="https://q6o.to/bptsk8sop" target="_blank">Kubernetes Operator kb entry</a>.
 I installed the operator and then created a simple nginx deployment and service to test it out:

 ```yaml